Frame running: History

 In 2017, frame running was announced as a World Para Athletics track discipline, alongside ambulant running and wheelchair racing.
 100m frame running events were contested at the 2018 and 2021 World Para Athletics European Championships, and at the 2019 World Para Athletics Championships.
 Frame running was unsuccessfully proposed for inclusion in the 2024 Summer Paralympics.
 It was, however, included in the program for the 2023 World Para Athletics Championships.

 International Frame Running

 Frame Running clubs exist in countries around the world including the United States, Australia, Portugal, Denmark, Netherlands, the UK, Poland, Lithuania, and others.
 Frame Running is very popular in the United States but some other countries are attempting to incorporate it into their athletics.
 Canada, in an attempt to launch frame running in Toronto, started a Pilot Program.
 The Canadian Cerebral Palsy Sports Association (CCPSA) was responsible for this program being started but also worked with an education program.

 Running frames

 Running frames help athletes to compete by supporting their body and keeping them stable with three wheels, similar to a tricycle.
 The most common frames come from the company RAD Racerunner.
 The frames themselves in terms of structure and overall shape are very similar.
 The designs or smaller aspects such as color can be customized.

-Benefits of frame running

-Frame running has multiple benefits that aren't solely physical.
-According to RAD innovations, the main company that manufactures running frames, there are physical, psychological, and social benefits.
-Some physical benefits include increased cardiovascular health and muscle health and an overall improvement in balance and coordination.
-Psychological benefits include increased learning, self confidence, and increased brain functions.
-The brain is naturally strengthened through forms of physical exercise and frame running is no different.
-Social benefits include increased sociability, increased sense of community, and a wide diversity of experiences.